deepakprakash/metascrape/README.md

 1. Scraping the URLs.

-  This is relatively simple and has a large variety of libraries and tools to help with it.
+  Relatively simple and has a large variety of libraries and tools to help with it.
 However, it can end up being a lot of grunt work if simple scraping of the site doesn't give you enough information and you need to resort to site specific APIs.

 2. Categorizing and extracting sensible data.

   This is much harder, mainly because:
   - There are very few standardized meta tags/representation and there is no guarantee a given website will implement any of it.
   - Data is very different for varied types of URLs - for instance a YouTube Video vs an Amazon Product.